w3tecch/express-graphql-typescript-boilerplate/README.md

 [![Build Status](https://travis-ci.org/w3tecch/express-graphql-typescript-boilerplate.svg?branch=master)](https://travis-ci.org/w3tecch/express-graphql-typescript-boilerplate.svg?branch=master)

-A [GrapQL](http://graphql.org/) starter kit for building amazing API's in [TypeScript](https://www.typescriptlang.org/) and with [Express.js](http://expressjs.com/) framework.
+A [GraphQL](http://graphql.org/) starter kit for building amazing API's in [TypeScript](https://www.typescriptlang.org/) and with [Express.js](http://expressjs.com/) framework.

 This seed repository has a complete GraphQL starter kit written in TypeSciprt.
-For building our API we use varous gulp-tasks.
+For building our API we use various gulp-tasks.
 We use jasmine and Wallaby for our unit-testing.
-*  Ready to build system with gulp
-*  A simple hook system
-*  A simple permisson example
-*  Fully integrated with express
+And there are a lot more awesome features like
+* VSCode tasks and launch configuration
-*  Improved error handling
+* Improved GraphQL Error Handling, so that the error stack will be shown in the console
-*  Complete knex integration with:
-    *  Seeders
-    *  Migrations
+* Multiple environemnt configurations
-*  Testing examples
 * Basic securty configuration
 * Basic cors configuration
 * Basic logger configuration
-*  Multiple environemnt configurations
+* Advanced GraphQL-Context logic, so we can use repos, dataloader and other stuff in each resolver
-*  Coverage with wallaby.js
+* Complete [Knex.js](http://knexjs.org/) integration with seeders and migration
-*  Varoius examples
+* Dataloaders
-    *  Queries and mutations
+* Extended GraphQL-Query and GraphQL-Field with a lite [Hook-System](###Hook-System)
-    *  Data-Loaders
-    *  Basic search query
+* A lot of examples like:
     * Pagination
+    * Search query with filter
+    * Custom GraphQL-Types like a date type
+    * Migtation and seeders
+    * Models
+    * Testing examples
+    * and many more, just have a look

 ## Getting Started
 ### Prerequisites